GBirkel/cr2_to_dng_with_geotag/README.md

 ## Actions performed by the script, in detail

-1. Check for required tools/folders
+1. Check for required tools/folders.
-2. Look for a media card (by looking for a specific volume) and locate CR2 image files on it
+2. Look for a media card (by looking for a specific volume) and locate CR2 image files on it.
-3. Look for a Garmin volume and locate FIT data files on it
+3. Look for a Garmin volume and locate FIT data files on it.

-If image files are present:
+If image files are present on a card:

-4. Modify the filename to show the capture date from the EXIF tag
+4. Modify the filename to show the capture date from the EXIF tag.
-5. Check if a DNG image with the same filename and the same capture date exists in the target folder, and skip if so
+5. Check if a DNG image with the same filename and the same capture date exists in the target folder, and skip if so.
-6. Convert the image to DNG, into target folder
+6. Convert the image to DNG, into target folder.
-7. Move the image to an "archived" folder on the media card
+7. Move the image to an "archived" folder on the media card.

-If GPS data files are present:
+If GPS data files are present on a device:

-8. Convert them to GPX, auto-splitting the activities if there is a 4-hour gap
+8. Convert them to GPX, auto-splitting the activities if there is a 4-hour gap.
-9. Rename the original files to flag that they were processed
+9. Rename the original files to flag that they were processed.
+10. Create an HTML gallery page with each activity plotted on a map.

 If there are DNG files in the target folder, from this run or an earlier one:

-10. Find any that are missing EXIF geotag data
+11. Find any that are missing EXIF geotag data.
-11. Look for GPX data files (from this run or an earlier one)
+12. Read in all GPX data files, from this run or an earlier one.
-12. If any of the track times overlap the image time, geotag the image
+13. If any of the track times overlap the image time, geotag the image with a point between the nearest two points.

 ***